Tom-Hirschberger/MMM-MplayerRadio/README.md

 # MMM-MplayerRadio #

-This module plays .m3u playlists with the system mplayer instance.
+This module plays .m3u playlists with the system `mplayer` instance.
+It is possible to use other players as well.
+There are several wrapper included (i.e. for `vlc`).

 Multiple stations are supported and can be switched either by notification or touch control.
 The currently played station is highlighted.
 If the radio station provides stream info (current song, studio hotline, etc.) the information will be displayed, too.
 Different stations can be used in different profiles (profile string in configuration).

-**Currently mplayer has a lot of problems and is not able to play streams properly.
+**Currently `mplayer` has a lot of problems and is not able to play streams properly.
 Also there is a problem that there is no sound on some devices since Rasperry OS moved to PulsAudio instead auf ALSA (December 2020).
 To avoid this problems i strongly suggest to use the VLC player instaed.
-In consequence no stream information will be provided.
+In consequence no stream information will be provided in versions 0.0.X of this module.
+In version 0.1.X and above stream information will be provided if the `vlcWrapper.bash` is used.
 There is an description in the configuration section on how to change to the VLC player!**

 **If you want to use the volume buttons please make sure to install the <https://github.com/Anonym-tsk/MMM-Volume> module.**